contanpe/PSCI/Theory Roadmap and Abstract.md

       1.4
 re-expresed, 1.4ln(ɸ).

 τ⁻¹ (≈1.4) represents the fundamental pulse of irreversibility—the rate at which "newness" enters reality.
 It quantifies how frequently consciousness injects irreducible novelty into spacetime to sustain its dream of becoming (avoiding thermodynamic equilibrium).
-It is the "visible heartbeat of Time".
-It works as a "lag" so that consciousness can create after experiencing changes.
+It works as a "lag" so that consciousness can create anew only after experiencing changes.

 It's mathematical representation, when expressed as: (1/τ), in abstract terms, represents the All/Universe being divided by the pulse created by Change and Constant.